-"The competency framework includes values like 'Self' (an element of sacrifice), 'Enabling' (leading by of sacrifice), 'Enabling' (leading by example), 'Execution' (carrying out the plan) and 'Direction' (guiding the next generation of doctors and keeping them in public service)," says Assoc Prof Lim.
+"The competency framework includes values like 'Self' (an element of sacrifice), 'Enabling' (leading by example), 'Execution' (carrying out the plan) and 'Direction' (guiding the next generation of doctors and keeping them in public service)," says Assoc Prof Lim.
 "This helps us to contextualise healthcare leadership in Singapore, and work towards improving the overall situation.
 Even if there are challenges, sports have helped me to express and remember a belief in final victory."